My Training Background

 I knew what worked, I just did not know why?
 More recently, science has explained what I already knew.
 The problem was not nitrogen narcosis, it was CO2 and CO2 narcosis.
 Not only does conserving energy and minimizing stress greatly lessen the level of narcosis, and make the diver feel better, but it also reduces the chance of oxygen toxicity.
 On this subject there are two brilliant papers by Dr Johnny Brian, which are required reading for my students, Carbon Dioxide, Narcosis, and Diving, and Mechanisms of Hyperoxic Seizures.
 My approach is working smarter, not harder.
 I try to impress this on my students and train them in ways to conserve energy and minimize stress.

-On the subject of decompression, there is only one cause of decompression sickness, not doing enough decompression.
+On the subject of decompression, there is only one cause of decompression sickness, and that is not doing enough decompression.
 Doing additional decompression beyond that required by the dive profile is cheap insurance against DCS, however I am not a fan of deep stops.
 I believe they increase, as oppose to decrease, the inherent risks of DCS.
 It appears that the US Navy Experimental Diving Unit basically agrees with me in their paper on the use of deep stops, Redistribution of Decompression Stop Time From Shallow To Deep Stops Increases Incidence of Decompression Sickness in Air Decompression Dives.
 This is another paper which I think every diver should read.

 I am not a scientist or a doctor, I am a diver, but understanding the science behind the diving makes me more productive, and helps me to better manage the inherent risks of diving deep shipwrecks.
 The late Bill Hamilton used to say, “What works, works.”
 Having an understanding of how things work, and being prepared, are the same thing.